 About 300 Million years ago, Earth was locked in an intense glaciation, the so-called “Late Paleozoic Ice Age.”
 The termination of that “icehouse” records Earth’s most recent example of a transition to an ice-free world.
 This research project focuses on detecting tropical climate conditions in the paleo-mountains of France during this key period of Earth history, and involves sedimentology of red bed and associated sediments from this time.

-2018 Program Dates
+2022 Program Dates

-• Application deadline: March 1, 2018
+• Application deadline: February 1, 2022

-Four undergraduate students each summer will:
+Four undergraduate students will:

 • Be encouraged and mentored to present research at a scientific conference.